-- 1 Click Start → Control Panel → Appearance and Themes. - 2 Click the area you want to change or click the Display icon. - 3 Try different settings for Color quality and Screen resolution.
+- 1. Click the Start button and then click Control Panel. - 2.
+Click Appearance and Themes. - 3.
+Click the area you want to change or click the Display icon. - 4.
+Try different settings for Color quality and Screen resolution.

-RUN THE VIDEO DIAGNOSTICS TESTS - If no error message appears and you still have a display problem, but the display is not completely blank, run the Video device group in the Dell Diagnostics (see "Dell Diagnostics" on page 71).
-Then contact Dell (see "Contacting Dell" on page 128).
+RUN THE VIDEO DIAGNOSTICS TESTS - If no error message appears and you still have a display problem, but the display is not completely blank, run the Video device group in the Dell Diagnostics.
+If the problem persists, contact Dell Customer Support.

-SEE "ERROR MESSAGES" - If an error message appears, see "Error Messages" on page 78.
+SEE "ERROR MESSAGES" - If an error message appears, see "Error Messages".